 International Criminal Court

-Among its other significant cases has been that of former Congolese rebel leader and interim vice president Jean-Pierre Bemba , who was arrested (2008) in Belgium and was convicted in 2016 of war crimes and crimes against humanity committed in the Central African Republic by a militia he headed; the verdict was later (2018) overturned.
+Among its other significant cases has been that of former Congolese rebel leader and interim vice president Jean-Pierre Bemba, who was arrested (2008) in Belgium and was convicted in 2016 of war crimes and crimes against humanity committed in the Central African Republic by a militia he headed; the verdict was later (2018) overturned.
 ICC judges also authorized (2010) the investigation of those responsible for murder, rape, and forced displacement in the ethnic violence that followed the 2007 elections in Kenya, and in Dec., 2010, six prominent Kenyans, including Deputy Prime Minister Uhuru Kenyatta, were accused of crimes against humanity.
 A lack of cooperation from Kenya, where Kenyatta was elected president in 2013, led to the case's collapse.
 The ICC issued its first verdict in Mar., 2012, when Thomas Lubanga, a Congolese warlord, was convicted of having used child soldiers in an ethnic conflict in E Congo; his trial had begun in 2009.
 The first case involving the destruction of cultural artifacts and heritage involved Ahmad al-Faqi al-Madhi, who was tried and convicted (2016) of destroying historic Islamic shrines and other sites in Mali during fighting in 2012.
+Bosco Ntaganda, a Congolese militia leader and general, was found guilty in 2019 of having committed various war crimes, including sexual slavery, when he led (2002–3) a militia in the conflict in E Congo.

 In 2016 the African Union accused the court of targeting African leaders (though most investigations were the result of country government or UN requests), and a number of African nations have announced that they would withdraw from the ICC.
 Burundi, which was the subject of a preliminary investigation (beginning in 2016) into the political violence there, withdrew in 2017.
-The Philippines, whose President Duterte had supported attacks on alleged criminals and was accused of crimes against humanity, announced in 2018 that it would withdraw, effective in 2019.
+The Philippines withdrew in 2019; Rodrigo Duterte, its president, who had supported attacks on alleged criminals and was accused of crimes against humanity, was the subject of a preliminary investigation.

 See more Encyclopedia articles on: United Nations